+* All deadlines are for 5:00 p.m.
+Pacific Time on the date specified above.

+* NHD reserves the right to proceed under a modified version of this schedule, if required.

 SECTION 3 TRAINING

-A. Training Dates/Reservations for Sessions
+3.1 Training Dates/Reservations for Sessions

-Persons desiring training on the 2016 QAP and application should notify the Division in writing by January 15, 2016.
+Persons desiring training on the 2017 QAP and application should notify the Division in writing by January 17, 2017.
 If a minimum of five persons notify the Division by this date, a formal training in February will be scheduled.
 Otherwise, requests for technical assistance will be handled on a case-by-case basis.
-Persons interested in training should contact: Michael Dang, Chief of State and Federal Programs 702-486-7220 x 224 or email mdang@housing.nv.gov and copy Mark Licea MLicea@housing.nv.gov.
+Persons interested in training should contact: Scott Hamlin, State and Federal Programs Manager 702-486-7220 x 224 or email shamlin@housing.nv.gov and copy Mark Licea MLicea@housing.nv.gov.

-B. Training Cost
+3.2 Training Cost